quantumlib/Stim/doc/usage_command_line.md

             INPUT MUST BE A CIRCUIT.

-        "time-slice-svg": An SVG image of the operations that a circuit applies during the specified tick or range of ticks.
+        "timeslice-svg": An SVG image of the operations that a circuit applies during the specified tick or range of ticks.

             INPUT MUST BE A CIRCUIT.

-        "time+detector-slice-svg": An SVG image of the operations that a circuit applies during the specified tick or range of ticks, combined with the detector slices after those operations are applied.
+        "timeslice-with-ops-svg": An SVG image of the operations that a circuit applies during the specified tick or range of ticks, combined with the detector slices after those operations are applied.